soumyadip1997/qepsilon/README.md

       python gdtscores.py --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-For extracting the same and different residue atom neighbours of all  decoys
+For extracting the same and different residue atom neighbours and all the residue neighbours of all  decoys

-      python neigh_atom.py --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-For extracting all the residue neighbours of all decoys

-      python neigh_res.py  --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/
+      python neigh.py --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

 For extracting the  number of atoms present inside each residue of all decoys